 The Sugar Glider

-These preposterously loveable stripped possums use the membranes of skin between their fingers to glide through forest canopies in search of nectar-laden treats.
-With their wide-eyed expressions of wonder and bushy tails they look as sweet as their favourite food stuffs.
+These preposterously loveable stripped possums use skin membranes between their fingers to glide through forest canopies in search of nectar-laden treats.
+With their wide-eyed expressions of wonder and bushy tails they look as sweet as their favourite foodstuffs.

 Imagine a tiny kangaroo with the ears of a bunny rabbit et viola!
 You have a Jerboa.
 Unfortunately you’ll have to forego your beauty sleep to catch sight of one as they’re nocturnal and a tad shy.